TF-Hafnium/hafnium/docs/secure-partition-manager/secure-partition-manager.rst

 A json-formatted description file is passed to the build flow specifying paths to the SP binary image and associated DTS partition manifest file.
-The latter is processed by the dtc compiler to generate a DTB fed into the SP package.
+The latter is processed by the dtc compiler to generate a DTB fed into the partition package.
 Each partition can be configured with the following fields:

 :code:`image`
-  - Specifies the filename and offset of the image within the SP package.
+  - Specifies the filename and offset of the image within the partition package.
   - Can be written as :code:`"image": { "file": "path", "offset": 0x1234 }` to
     give both :code:`image.file` and :code:`image.offset` values explicitly, or can be written as :code:`"image": "path"` to give :code:`image.file` and value